-Step 4: Change Security Group of instance to allow port 80 and 443
+Step 4: Change the Security Group of the instance to allow ports 80 and 443

-Let’s allow web traffic on port 80 and 443(Internet traffic for http and https).
+Let’s allow web traffic on ports 80 and 443(Internet traffic for HTTP and HTTPS).

-Click on your instance Id to see the instance details.
-Scroll down and click on Security Tab and you should see security group like below.
+Click on your instance ID to see the instance details.
+Scroll down and click on the Security Tab and you should see the security group like below.

-Click on Security Group id link -> Click on Edit Inbound Rule
+Click on the Security Group ID link -> Click on Edit Inbound Rule

-Use Add rule button to add more rule one by one.
+Use the Add rule button to add more rules one by one.